-In 1990, Barber separated from the American Kennel Club (AKC) and it wasn’t long after that that the Shiloh Shepherd Dog Club of America (SSDCA) was created.
+In 1990, Barber separated from the American Kennel Club (AKC).
+It wasn’t long after that that the Shiloh Shepherd Dog Club of America (SSDCA) was created.

-By 1991, the International Shiloh Shepherd Registry (ISSR) was established, taking over the registry functions of the Federation of International Canines (FIC), which was the first federation to recognize the Shiloh Shepherd as its own breed.
+By 1991, the International Shiloh Shepherd Registry (ISSR) was established.
+It took over the registry functions of the Federation of International Canines (FIC), which was the first federation to recognize the Shiloh Shepherd as its own breed.